Exploring Kaiwharawhara Suburb: Wellington’s Key Industrial and Residential Hub

 Historical and Cultural Significance

-- Cultural Resistance: Taringa Kuri's fight against land sales in 1839.
+• Cultural Resistance: Taringa Kuri’s opposition to land sales in 1839, a pivotal moment.

-- Architectural Heritage: Notable stone-masonry construction by Charles O'Neil.
+• Architectural Heritage: Notable stone-masonry by Charles O’Neil, reflecting early craftsmanship.

-- Historical Landmarks: Wellington's oldest standing stone building.
+• Historical Landmarks: Includes some of Wellington’s oldest stone structures still standing.

 Frequently Asked Questions